AP FACT CHECK: Trump a rosy outlier on science of the virus - KVIA

 Restrictions on public gatherings, workplaces, mobility, store operations, schools and more were ordered by states and communities, not Washington.
 The federal government has imposed border controls; otherwise its social-distancing actions are mostly recommendations, not mandates.

-On relaxing restrictions and returning to normal, Fauci told CNN on Wednesday: “You’ve got to understand that you don’t make the timeline; the virus makes the timeline.”
+On relaxing restrictions and returning to normal, Dr. Anthony Fauci of the National Institutes of Health told CNN on Wednesday: “You’ve got to understand that you don’t make the timeline; the virus makes the timeline.”
 He told that day’s White House briefing: “No one is going to want to tone down anything when you see what is going on in a place like New York City.”

 TRUMP: “I mean, we have never closed the country before, and we have had some pretty bad flus, and we have had some pretty bad viruses.” — Fox News virtual town hall Tuesday.